dlubal-software/.github/docs/guide/net/netArticle.md

 Due to this variety, the program is also intended to serve as a template for other projects.

-## Verification of WebService operations with Boomerang and SOAP-UI
+## Verification of WebService operations with Boomerang and SoapUI

 The browser plugin Boomerang as well as the API testing program SoapUI are both useful tools to quickly check our C# WebService functions.
 With their assistance, it becomes effortless to identify available C# classes and their respective parameters.
 This article aims to serve as a comprehensive guide on effectively utilizing Boomerang and SoapUI in conjunction with the Dlubal C# WebService.